 Although certain funds distribute their income and capital gains in U.S. dollars, such income and capital gains must be converted into Canadian dollars for purposes of the Tax Act.
 Distributions of income and the taxable portion of distributions of capital gains from the funds (including by way of management fee distributions) and all dividends are taxable in the year they are paid or payable to you by the funds and must be reported in Canadian dollars.
 This is the case whether these amounts were paid to you in cash or through reinvestment in additional securities.
 Distributions from a Trust Fund may include ordinary income (such as interest and certain income from derivatives), foreign source income, capital gains and taxable Canadian dividends.
 Generally, these are taxed as if you had received the amounts directly.
 Dividends from a Corporate Fund may include ordinary dividends (which will be subject to the dividend gross-up and tax credit rules in the Tax Act) or capital tax dividends (which generally will be taxable in a manner similar to capital gains realized by the investor).
 Distributions may also include a return of capital.
 Returns of capital are not taxable to you, but will reduce the ACB of the related securities.
-If the ACB of your securities is reduced to less than zero, you will be deemed to have realized a capital gain equal to the negative amount and the ACB of your securities will be increased to zero.
+If the ACB of your securities will be increased to zero.
 Distributions on securities of certain series or of certain funds are expected to include returns of capital.
 We will provide detailed information about the distributions paid to you.